Uber shareholders discuss stock sale to SoftBank, others: Bloomberg

-(Reuters) - Uber Technologies Inc's shareholders and its board, led by venture capital firm Benchmark, have discussed selling some of their stock to Masayoshi Son's SoftBank Group Corp <9984.T> and other potential investors, Bloomberg reported on Friday, citing people familiar with the matter.
+(Reuters) - Uber Technologies Inc's shareholders and its board, led by venture capital firm Benchmark, have discussed selling some of their shares to Masayoshi Son's SoftBank Group Corp <9984.T> and other potential investors, Bloomberg reported, citing people familiar with the matter.

 Uber, Softbank and Benchmark did not immediately respond to requests for comment.